 Even increased snowfall has a climate change connection.
-That's not because the Feb.
-1, 2011 storm can be linked to rising atmospheric carbon dioxide levels or increasing global temperature - again, such a connection is impossible to make - but, according to climatologists, an increased propensity for winter storms is exactly what you'd expect in a warming climate.
+That is not because of the Feb.
+1, 2011, storm can be linked to rising atmospheric carbon dioxide levels or increasing global temperature - again, such a connection is impossible to make - but, according to climatologists, an increased propensity for winter storms is exactly what you would expect in a warming climate.